GonzaloGarciaCalvo/movies-searcher-app/README.md

 react-router-dom.
 redux, react-redux, redux-thunk.
 redux-persist.
-@redux-devtools/extension  ( to aloading the use of thunk and redux-persist simultaneously ). bootstrap, react-boootstrap. sweetalert2.
+@redux-devtools/extension  ( to allow the use of thunk and redux-persist simultaneously ). bootstrap, react-boootstrap. sweetalert2.